-What is your favourite book?
+What is your favourite book and why?

 What book would you take on holiday this year?